Skip to content

 1. A sample smart function

 Like smart contracts, you compile and deploy smart functions and then they cannot be changed.
-However, smart functions behave more like web applications because they accept requests and return responses through HTTP.
+However, smart functions behave more like web applications because they accept requests and return responses in a way similar to ordinary web-based HTTP requests.

-The sample smart function in the get-tez folder of the Jstz repository stores tez and sends 1 tez to requesters who ask politely.
-Its code is written in TypeScript:
+The sample smart function in the get-tez folder of the Jstz repository stores tez and sends 1 tez (the primary cryptocurrency token of the Tezos chain and therefore the primary token of Jstz) to requesters who ask politely.
+Its code is written in ordinary TypeScript:

 typescript